dk14/wolfram-mega/docs/oracles.md

 - interface for signing ads
 - scheduled advertiser

-Mega contains reference implementation.
+Mega-repo contains reference implementation of the protocol and non-essential APIs.
 Oracles are at liberty to create their own as long as it communicates using standard `src/protocol.ts` messages.

-Reference implemntation is exposed as REST-service.
+Reference implementation is exposed as REST-service.

 ## Configure